 The 1967 Curtis Knight reunion sessions

 See the Before Fame section for details of the 1965 - 1966 pre-Experience recordings.

 It must be said right away that the music here is sub-standard and bears no relation to the main body of Jimi's work.

-As detailed in the Before Fame section, during his pre-Experience days in and around New York, Hendrix recorded a number of songs with Curtis Knight & The Squires a.k.a.
-The Lovelights.
-Around the summer of 1966 Jimi formed his own little group: Jimmy James & The Blue Flames (a.k.a.
+As detailed in the Before Fame section, during his pre-Experience days, in and around New York, Hendrix recorded a number of songs with Curtis Knight & The Squires (a.k.a.
+The Lovelights).
+By the summer of 1966 Jimi formed his own little group in New York: Jimmy James & The Blue Flame (a.k.a.
 The Rainflowers) but would occasionally still play club gigs with Knight (he was in fact discovered by Linda Keith at the Cheetah Club while he was playing with either Knight's band - or was it Carl Holmes & The Commanders?).
-Then Linda got Chas Chandler interested, who took Jimi to London and made him an international sensation.In late 1966, Mike Jeffery flew to New York in order to clear up the old contraclts that Jimi said he had signed.
+Then Linda got Chas Chandler interested, who took Jimi to London and made him an international sensation.In late 1966, Mike Jeffery flew to New York in order to clear up the old contracts that Jimi said he had signed.
 Jeffrey recruited the New York law firm Marshall & Vigoda to track down the various companies involved.
 As Jimi hadn't yet broken in the States (and was only beginnng in Europe) it was very easy for Jeffery to buy ou the old contracts that belonged to Henry "Juggy" Murray Jnr.
 (Sue Records and Copa Management) for little outlay.
 So, all appeared neat and tidy.